uo-ec607/lectures/07-web-apis/07-web-apis.md

 ## Recap from last time

 During the last lecture, we saw that websites and web applications fall into two categories: 1) Server-side and 2) Client-side.
-We then practised scraping data that falls into the first category --- i.e. rendered server-side --- using the **rvest** package.
+We then practiced scraping data that falls into the first category --- i.e. rendered server-side --- using the **rvest** package.
 This technique focuses on CSS selectors (with help from [SelectorGadget](http://selectorgadget.com/)) and HTML tags.
 We also saw that webscraping often involves as much art as science.
 The plethora of CSS options and the flexibility of HTML itself means that steps which work perfectly well on one website can easily fail on another website.

 Today we focus on the second category: Scraping web data that is rendered **client-side**.
 The good news is that, when available, this approach typically makes it much easier to scrape data from the web.
 The downside is that, again, it can involve as much art as it does science.
 Moreover, as I emphasised last time, just because because we *can* scrape data, doesn't mean that we *should* (i.e. ethical, legal and other considerations).
 These admonishments aside, let's proceed...